evmar/n2/doc/design_notes.md

   depfile = abc
 ```

-In Ninja, the value of `var` is `12`: the assignment proceeds from top down.
+In Ninja, the value of `var` is `12`: the assignments proceed from top down.
 But
 within a `rule` block, the variable lookup of `$depfile` instead refers forward
-to `abc`, which means there is a possibility of circular references, along with
+to `abc`, which means there is a possibility of circular references(!).
-logic that attempts to detect and warn in those cases(!).